AnyLog-co/documentation/streaming conditions.md

 Notes:
 * Use the ***get streaming conditions*** command to view the ID assigned to each condition.
 * Multiple IDs are allowed
-* If database name is not specified, all conditions are removed.
+* If a DBMS name is not specified, all conditions are removed.
-* If table name is not specified, all conditions of the database are removed.
+* If a table name is not specified, all conditions of the database are removed.

-All the examples below are valid conditions
+All examples below are valid:
 <pre>
 reset streaming conditions
 reset streaming conditions where dbms = test